peteroupc/html3dutil/doc/H3DU.Mesh.md

 <a name='H3DU.Mesh_tangent3'></a>
 ### H3DU.Mesh#tangent3(x, y, z)

+<b>Deprecated: Deprecated because the default shader no longer
+uses tangent and bitangent attributes for normal mapping.
+To define tangent vectors for a mesh, use the <a href="H3DU.MeshBuffer.md">H3DU.MeshBuffer</a> class and create a buffer attribute with the H3DU.Semantics.TANGENT semantic.</b>

 Sets the current tangent vector for this mesh.
 Future vertex positions defined (with vertex3()) will have this normal.
 The new current tangent will apply to future vertices even if the current mode